The Irrigation Scheduling Program is offered in five counties: Otter Tail, Becker, Wadena, Hubbard, and Todd.

-The Irrigation Scheduling Program uses data from our local Ag Weather Network.
+The Irrigation Scheduling Program uses data from our local Weather Station Network.

-The Ag Weather Network is a group of 13 weather stations across central Minnesota that collect important agricultural weather data:
+The Weather Station Network is a group of 12 weather stations across central Minnesota that collect important agricultural weather data, including:

 We use this data for irrigation decisions and so do many of our growers.
 All of the current weather data can now be found on the NDAWN website.